lishhhhmm/osm-submit/DEPLOYMENT.md

 ## Overview
 This project automatically deploys to GitHub Pages using GitHub Actions whenever you push to the `main` branch. **It's configured for custom domain usage by default.**

+> **Important**: This workflow uses `npm install` without a lock file (`package-lock.json`).
+This is intentional to allow deployment without requiring Node.js to be installed locally.
+Dependencies are installed fresh on each deployment.

 ## Initial Setup

 ### 1. Create GitHub Repository